koenrane/KR-new-site/content/Breaking Free with Doctor Stone.md

 - spending time with friends, and
 - [spamming gratitude feelings.](https://www.psychologytoday.com/us/blog/comfort-gratitude/202012/gratitude-protects-against-depression)

-But I still felt awful.
+I still felt awful.
 What did happiness feel like?
 My memory didn't serve.
 At best, I felt nothing.
 I'd get "stuck" on my couch, unable to muster willpower to do anything besides stare at my wall for hours as horrible thoughts ran through my brain.

 My mental "overseer" issued thoughts which were neither dark nor happy, but simply directed me to keep myself safe; to let the horrible thoughts pass by, into the past; that if I waited long enough, I'd feel OK again.
 I was stuck inside my body as I counted the painful seconds away.